How to Start Tea Business in Canada

 A. Budgeting and Financial Planning

-• Initial Investment: Estimate the initial capital required for setting up the business, including costs for inventory, equipment, packaging, marketing, and legal fees.
+• Initial Investment: Calculate the initial capital required for setting up the business, including expenses on inventory, equipment packaging, etc.

 B. Funding and Financing Options

-• Angel Investors and Venture Capital: Seek investment from angel investors or venture capital firms interested in the food and beverage sector.
+• Angel Investors and Venture Capital: Seek financing from angel investors or venture capital firms interested in the field of food and beverages.

 C. Financial Reporting and Analysis